Mutai-Gilbert/my_portfolio/projects/08-budgetmanager.md

   "images/budget-manager-gallery2.png",
   "images/budget-manager-gallery3.png"
 ]
-problem: "Managing personal finances can be overwhelming and time-consuming.
-Many individuals struggle to track their spending, set budgets, and gain insights into their financial habits, leading to financial stress and instability."
+problem: "Personal finance management is overwhelming, with users struggling to track expenses and understand spending habits."
-solution: "This web application provides a user-friendly solution to simplify budget management.
-It offers tools for tracking expenses, categorizing transactions, generating reports, and setting budgets, empowering users to take control of their finances and achieve their financial goals."
+solution: "A web app for easy expense tracking, budget setting, and financial reporting to help users achieve their financial goals."
 technologies:
   - Ruby on Rails
   - PostgreSQL